-Mercedes E-Class hybrid engines, drive & performance
+Mercedes E-Class hybrid performance, top speed & engine

 The Mercedes E-Class plug-in hybrids are powerful, but can feel a bit less dynamic due to their added weight